SparshKesari/Hackathon-template/README.md

 # Hackathon Name 🎉

-Hackathon Description
+## Hackathon Description
  - Theme
  - Elegibilty
  - Duration
  - Rules
-    - Submissio Guidelines
+ - Submission Guidelines

 ### Note:
 - We've setup issue form for you all to submit your hackathon projects